Unlocking Success: How Structured Data Enhances Answer Engines

 FAQs

-What schema types are commonly used for AEO?
+Which schema types are useful for AEO content?

-Common types for AEO include FAQPage for question-and-answer content, HowTo for tutorials or guides, and Article for enhancing blog posts; other schemas like Recipe, Product, or Event can be used for niche areas.
+The post highlights FAQPage for question-and-answer content, HowTo for tutorials or guides, Article for blog posts, and specific schemas such as Recipe, Product, or Event for niche content.
+The right schema depends on what the page actually contains.

 Comments